Thieves Steal Priceless Diamonds In Heist At Dresden's 'Green Vault' Museum

 Laying out a timeline on its Twitter feed, the museum's parent organization, the Dresden State Art Collections, says the first police car was called to the building at 5:04 a.m. local time.
 Within a minute, a report emerged of an escape vehicle, setting off an intense search in the city.
 Around the same time, officials realized there had been a power failure in the museum's section of Dresden.

-Soon afterwards, an electrical control box nearby was found to be disabled — and the authorities are still working to determine whether that may have been a case of sabotage.
+Soon afterward, an electrical control box nearby was found to be disabled — and authorities are still working to determine whether that might have been the result of sabotage.
 While initial reports suggested the power might have been cut to the museum's security systems, police later said that the outage had affected street lights in the area of the crime scene.

-New of the heist was startling, given the museum's status as one of Europe's largest collections of jewels and European artistry.
-And the break-in triggered strong personal feelings in Saxony, where the museum serves as a repository of a cultural identity that goes back for centuries.
+News of the heist was startling, given the museum's status as one of Europe's largest collections of jewels and European artistry.
+And the break-in triggered strong personal feelings in Saxony, where the museum serves as a repository of a cultural identity that goes back centuries.

-In response to the intrusion, Saxony's Prime Minister Michael Kretschmer said, "Not only the state art collections were robbed, but we Saxons!"
+In response to the intrusion, Saxony Prime Minister Michael Kretschmer said, "Not only the state art collections were robbed, but we Saxons!"

-Referring to the wider significance of the valuable treasures held in the Grünes Gewlbe, Kretschmer said the history of Saxony cannot be understood without the Green Vault.
+Referring to the wider significance of the valuable treasures held in the Grünes Gewölbe, Kretschmer said the history of Saxony cannot be understood without the Green Vault.

 Saxony Interior Minister Roland Wöller said it's a "bitter day" for the state's heritage, adding that the criminals had stolen "treasures of unimaginable value."
 As of now, he added, officials are assuming the burglars knew precisely what they wanted to take, and how to get it.